Illustration of a red cow

 • Phone number: 0242-22-8686

-• Official URL: Aizu Machikata Folklore Museum homepage
+• Official URL: Aizu Machikata Denshokan website

 Google Map

-Akabeko New Year Decoration Nozawa Folk Crafts
+Akabeko New Year&#39;s Decorations Nozawa Folk Crafts

-Nozawa Folk Crafts Akabeko New Year Decorations
+Nozawa Folk Crafts Akabeko New Year Decoration

-Nozawa Folk Crafts<Information>
+Nozawa Folk Crafts <Information>

 • Name: Aizu Hariko Nozawa Folk Crafts